liferay/liferay-docs/develop/learning-paths/mvc/articles/xx-ui-standards/01-updating-the-end-user-app/02-lexicon-ui-updates/01-updating-the-main-view.markdown

 # Updating the Main View [](id=updating-the-main-view)

-In this section, you'll update the Guestbook's main view.
+Now, you'll update the Guestbook's main view.
 You'll make the following changes to the UI of the main view:

 - Create an add menu in the Guestbook's portlet toolbar to add entries and